INFORMATION FOR CONSUMERS ON GORE MUTUAL’S COMPLAINT HANDLING PROCESS AND THE ROLE OF OUR OMBUDSMAN LIAISON OFFICER

 03.Contact the Ombudsman

-If the Gore Mutual senior manager or director was unable to resolve the matter to your satisfaction, you may contact our Ombudsman Liaison Officer.
+If following this escalation, an agreement cannot be reached to resolve the matter to your satisfaction, you may contact our Ombudsman Liaison Officer.

 GORE MUTUAL OMBUDSMAN LIAISON OFFICER RESPONSIBILIES